Student Life in Australia Explained: Are You Ready For It?

 • Independent learning with minimal assistance

-• Individual learning programs for students who need additional learning support.
+• Individual learning programs for students needing additional support.

 3. A Relaxed Study Environment

-While the tutors and professors in Australia have spent many years getting to their current position, they are only sometimes considered the final authority on a particular subject.
+Although Australian tutors and professors have dedicated numerous years to reaching their current positions, they are not always perceived as the ultimate authority on a given subject.

 4. Understanding The Australian Accent